Stångebro Ishall

 Stångebro Ishall, also known as Stångebrohallen, is an arena in Linköping, Sweden.
-It opened in 1975 and, after having undergone a series of renovations over the years, currently has a capacity of 4,700 people during sport events.
+It was built in 1975 at a cost of 9.2 million krona, opening on September 14 that year.
+The arena's facilities include an ice rink, a tennis hall, and a bandy field.
+It has undergone a series of renovations over the years.
+The arena has a capacity of approximately 4,800 people during sport events.

 It served as the home arena for the ice hockey team Linköpings HC until the 2004–05 Elitserien season, when the now-named Saab Arena replaced it.
-At present it is primarily used as a practice venue for ice hockey and figure skating and for hosting junior level ice hockey games.